WP-Grogu/ObjectPress/docs/getting-started/quickstart.md

 ### Setup autoload

-You can use composer to setup a psr-4 autoloading logic.
-Add the following configuration to your `composer.json` file :
+If you're not using one yet, you can use composer to fastly setup a psr-4 autoload.
+Add the following configuration to your `composer.json` file at root of your theme dir :

 ```json